 Additionally, when Scorpion himself dies, he returns to your hand at the start of the next end step.
 All are nice if modest abilities, but note you only draw once if multiple -1/-1 creatures are hit with a field wipe.

 Bontu arrives as an impressive 5/6, and unlike many of his peers, there aren't any limits on when he can attack or block.
 He also has menace, meaning it takes at least two creatures to block him, and his secondary zombie subtype offers numerous synergies.

-But his abilities that fall short.
+But his abilities fall short.
 When he arrives, Bontu lets you sacrifice any number of permanents to draw as many cards.
-This can be a nice way to spend excess tokens or leftover lands, but generally you're not gaining much more than you're losing.
+This can be a nice way to spend excess tokens or leftover lands, but generally, you're not gaining much more than you're losing.
 And if Bontu dies or enters exile, you can instead move him into your deck third from the top.
 Helpful, but not as much as the other Eternal gods.

 7. Oketra the True